Game Theory in Formula 1: From Physical to Strategic Interactions: Introduction

 First, we integrate \gls{em}, aerodynamic interactions models, and trajectory optimization into a multi-agent dynamic framework.
 Our approach dynamically couples wake-induced aerodynamics changes, collision avoidance, and trajectory with hybrid powertrain energy allocation, enabling accurate lap time optimizations.

-Second, we include these models in a flexible game-theoretic framework.
-By capturing symmetric competition or hierarchical leader-follower dynamics inherent to \gls{f1}, we derive racing strategies directly emerging from the game formulation.
-The similar problem structures of these game formulations allow for a direct comparison of the different games' outcomes across different scenarios.
+Second, we include these models in a optimization-based game-theoretic framework.
+By capturing symmetric competition or hierarchical leader-follower dynamics inherent to motorsport, we derive optimal racing strategies directly emerging from the game formulation.
+The similar problem structures allow for a direct comparison of the different games' outcomes across different scenarios.
 Additionally, we propose a method to refine local Stackelberg solutions by leveraging a property of game theory.

 Third, we showcase the impact of the holistic approach on the strategical behavior stemming from the interactions.
 For instance, we show the balance between trajectory choice and wake effect or between optimal overtake location and energy target.